-Everything about Ogier Chateauneuf du Pape Rhone Wine, Complete Guide, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Ogier Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Antoine Ogier History, Overview

 Antoine Ogier has a long history in the Southern Rhone Valley as the domaine was created by Christophe Ogier all the way back in 1859.
 At the time, Christophe Ogier was a well-known negociant working in the Rhone.

 The modern age for Ogier Caves des Papes stared almost 100 years later when they started to age and blend the wines they were selling.
 This took place in 1948.
 In time, they merged with another firm Caves des Papes and Ogier Caves des Papes was born.

 Maison Ogier merged with Vignobles Jeanjean in the Languedoc appellation in 1994.
 The company continued expanding and in 1999, they purchased Clos de l’Oratoire des Papes from the Amouroux family.
 To celebrate 150 years as a domaine, they inaugurated a display in their visitor reception area showcasing their various terroirs and soil types, the Conservatoire des Terroirs de Chateauneuf du Pape.

 2 years later, in 2011, Maison Ogier went a step further and launched a unique series of wines devised to highlight the differences in the various soils types found in their vineyards.
 To further enhance the idea of soil and terroir and their effect on the wines, each of the 4 wines is made from the same blend, vinified and aged in the exact same manner.